nicholas-long/environment/zet/20230922214602/README.md

 - [ ] automatically browsing between any directory that is modified in git, include titles
 - [ ] automatic tag suggestions for documents from chatGPT
   - i want to implement this for any markdown document in general, select appropriate tags for this document from a list
+  - [20231114070621](/zet/20231114070621/README.md) script for chatGPT prompt to select tags for documents automatically
+- cleanup old and unnecessary cards

 - commands to sync new code changes to zkvr
 ```bash